MrKWatkins/ZXSpectrumNextTests/Tests/ULA/UlaScroll/ReadMe.txt

 Source in folder: Tests/ULA/UlaScroll/

-This tests the X/Y offset of ULA.
+This tests the X/Y offset of ULA (also bank7, Timex HiRes/HiCol).

 There is 16x16 dithered grid printed (just to have something on screen) and offset registers are animated from [-233,165] to [0,0] in 512 steps (~10s).

-After the animation is finished (or skipped by pressing R), the border will turn green, and the test will become interactive (OPQA to scroll, H to flip half-scroll bit).
+After the animation is finished (or skipped by pressing R), the border will turn green, and the test will become interactive (OPQA to scroll, H to flip half-scroll bit, M to switch type of ULA layer).

 There is also ULA clip window set to [8,8] -> [239,175] (hides two columns and two rows at bottom/right (with "///" stripes gfx), and one column/row